 Small interfering RNAs (siRNA) are only 21 to 25 base pairs in length, which also work in inhibiting gene expression.
 One strand of a double-stranded siRNA molecule can be incorporated into a complex called RISC.

-This RNA containing complex can then inhibit transcription of an mRNA molecule which has a complementary sequence to its RNA component.
+This RNA-containing complex can then inhibit the transcription of an mRNA molecule that has a complementary sequence to its RNA component.

 Small Nucleolar RNAs

 rRNA processing and ribosomal assembly take place in the nucleolus of a eukaryotic nucleus. snoRNAs are abundant in the nucleolus.